Dihai-kutchin

-Di'haii Gwich'in (translation: "Gwich'in living the farthest away" or "those living farthest downstream") are a small Gwichʼin tribe of the Athabaskan linguistic stock.
+Di'haii Gwich'in (translation: "Gwich'in living the farthest away" or "those living farthest downstream") are a small Gwichʼin tribe of the Athabaskan linguistic group.
 Descendants intermarried with the Neets'aii Gwich'in in Arctic Village, Alaska, USA.
-Historically they occupied the north fork of the Chandalar River, and the Middle and South Forks of the Koyukuk River.
+Historically they have occupied the north fork of the Chandalar River, and the Middle and South Forks of the Koyukuk River.